1.1 Ten Recommendations for Best Practice

 7. Make public commitments

 A series of general and/or sector-specific commitments can help companies formulate and continuously develop a sustainability strategy and integrate themselves into a network of learning and interaction with stakeholders.
-Examples include joining initiatives like Sustainable Stock Exchanges (SSE) and the United Nations Global Compact.
+Examples include joining initiatives like the United Nations Global Compact.

 8. Develop sustainability guidelines